-Strong brands use consistency of colour, font and graphic to build customer relationships and brand recognition across varied outputs.
-Coca Cola is a perfect example of a company that has used consistency to build its brand over the years.Strengthen your content and B2B marketing using these core graphic communication principles.
+Strong brands use the consistency of colour, font and graphics to build customer relationships and brand recognition across varied outputs.
+Coca-Cola is a perfect example of a company that has used consistency to build its brand over the years.Strengthen your content and B2B marketing using these core graphic communication principles.
 Click To Tweet

-Negative space between visual elements help to balance a design and focus a viewer’s attention on something specific, like the call to action.
+Negative space between visual elements helps to balance a design and focus a viewer’s attention on something specific, like the call to action.